trigaten/Learn_Prompting/docs/basics/zero_shot_cot.md

 </div>

 The full Zero-shot-CoT process involves two separate prompts/completions.
-The top bubble on the left generates a chain of thought, while the top bubble on the right takes in the output from the first prompt (including the first prompt itself), and extracts the answer from the chain of thought.
+In the below image, the top bubble on the left generates a chain of thought, while the top bubble on the right takes in the output from the first prompt (including the first prompt itself), and extracts the answer from the chain of thought.
 This second prompt is a _self augmented_ prompt.